w3c/PWETF/TPACDiversityFundProposalComms.md

 * new W3C participants and established participants who have not previously attended TPAC
 * diversity among the applications, where that can be determined

-Three people from the Positive Working Environment Community Group will short list candidates for both funds.
-Decisions on the funds will be made jointly by two representatives from the W3C Management and the three members of the Positive Working Environment Community Group.
+Three people from the Positive Work Environment Community Group will short list candidates for both funds.
+Decisions on the funds will be made jointly by two representatives from the W3C Management and the three members of the Positive Work Environment Community Group.

 Your applications won’t be judged on their written quality, in case it’s hard for you to complete, for example if English is your second language or you have a disability.